 I would never say that a cake is ‘healthy’ based simply on the fact that it contains a vegetable.
 I mean, I’ve eaten some pretty sinful carrot cakes (and enjoyed every bite).
 However the inclusion of a vegetable in something that would normally be served as comfort food with a cup of tea can’t help but make me feel slightly virtuous.

 I love a challenge and dislike waste so when confronted with a butternut squash teetering on the edge of inedibility, I considered a lot of options.
 I know you can make soup or stew from squash but frankly I fancied cake and cravings for cakes are rarely satisfied by soup, at least in my experience.
 A quick perusal of the archives reminded me that I have very successfully made cake from leftover sweet potatoes on several occasions, so why not squash?
+And so, my Butternut Pecan Loaf Cake was born.

 Although butternut squash is very mild, it isn’t as sweet as sweet potatoes, so I knew I’d need to play around a bit with the flavouring of the cake.
 When I considered the inclusion of pecans for flavour and crunch I started to think about maple syrup (I love maple pecan anything) and as they say, the rest is history.

-It is so easy to make this cake.
+It is so easy to make my Butternut Pecan Loaf Cake.
 Cooking butternut squash takes very little effort.
 Simply cut the squash in half, scoop out the seeds, brush it with a little oil and bake it at 400°F (200°C).
 It takes about forty minutes and I cover it with a bit of foil towards the end to prevent browning.
 Then I just scoop out the squash, mash it thoroughly and leave it to cool.
 There is no reason why, if you are confronted with a squash that is reaching the end of its useful life, you could not roast it one day and then make the cake another day.
 Provided you cover and refrigerate the squash once it is cool, it should keep for at least a couple of days.
 One butternut squash should yield about 2 cups mashed which is just right for this recipe.
 Don’t panic if it’s a little less than that; it will be fine.

 Then all you have to do is mix the sugar and the wet ingredients together in one bowl.